A lesson from my 5-year-old

 Reality smacks me

-Whew….there are many times where we feel like we are first time parents setting sail in uncharted territories.
+Whew….there are many times where we feel like we are first-time parents setting sail in uncharted territories.
 Our son is 9 and has tuberous sclerosis, epilepsy and autism.
 There have been many times where we are thankful he can be so oblivious to things and people around him.
-Neurotypical 5 year old daughter is not so oblivious and many times has a heightened awareness….we are starting to sail in uncharted territories that are elevating our parenting skills also.
+A neurotypical 5-year-old daughter is not so oblivious and many times has a heightened awareness….we are starting to sail in uncharted territories that are elevating our parenting skills also.

 Celebrating and Accepting

-For Wacky Wednesday I want you to be as wacky as you care to be, show up and be proud of yourself for expressing who you are.
-You be you, and complement others on being who they want to be and accept them as they are.
-And when you see other kids laughing and point remember that sometimes all it takes is a simple complement celebrating who they are as an individual to help another person see the goodness also.
+For Wacky Wednesday I want you to be as wacky as you care to be, show up, and be proud of yourself for expressing who you are.
+You be you and compliment others on being who they want to be and accept them as they are.
+And when you see other kids laughing and pointing, remember that sometimes all it takes is a simple complement celebrating who they are as an individual to help another person see the goodness also.